 In Game 3 of the 1914 World Series, Gowdy became the first player ever to hit a home run in extra innings in a World Series.
-It came in the tenth inning, off Joe Bush: Gowdy's Braves won in twelve.
+It came in the 10th inning, off Joe Bush: Gowdy's Braves won in twelve innings.
 It would be 1933 before Mel Ott became the second player to do this.

 Notable Achievement

 |Cincinnati Reds Manager

 - Carol McMains and Frank Ceresi: "Hank Gowdy", in Bill Nowlin, ed.: The Miracle Braves of 1914: Boston's Original Worst-to-First World Series Champions, SABR, Phoenix, AZ, 2014, pp. 76-78.
 ISBN 978-1-933599-69-4